hantswilliams/flask-api-template-healthcare-/README.md

 1. Many of the requirements to become compliant, go beyond technology and involve human  with a focus on security.
 2. This does not address the infastructure requirements for HIPAA / HITRUST compliance, such as the need for a BAA with your cloud provider, disaster recovery plan, monitoring and logging of the instrastructure, required encryption, etc.
 3. This is a template, and should not be used as a final product without further review and testing.

+Lastly, this is a flask app that was built for simplicity, but still has some advanced features.
+It is not meant to be a full production ready app, but rather a starting point for building a more complex application.
+It is up to you to determine what you want to keep, remove, or modify.

 ## Overall Features
 - Security first approach (see HIPAA / HITRUST items covered below)